BraydentheCao/Brayden-BSE-Portfolio/index.md

         jpg_frame = buffer.tobytes()
 ```

-### PID and rotation algorithm
+### PID rotation algorithm

 What is it?
-- Takes the pixel offset of the ball and calculates the amount of turn needed
+- Takes the pixel offset of the ball and calculates the speed needed to rotate to the ball
+- If the offset is high, the turning happens with a
 - Goal: Rotate the robot such that the ball is in the center